alex-vinny/xaviergrid/NOTES.md

 ```

 **Request:**

 ```http
 POST /api/users/purge
 ```

 **Response:**

 ```json
 {
   "message": "All documents purged for entity 'users'" }
 ```

+After purge, one cannot restore the data anymore -- this is hard delete.

 ## 3. Soft Delete and Restore